8B4art3ek/prg-basics/07-Arrays/_Arrays.md

 ## 3. Practice Makes Perfect

-1. Read the chapter in your class textbook that covers the topics in this section.

-1. Try to create the following arrays.
+0. Try to create the following arrays.
 Then, print the created array content.

    ```python
    arr1 = [3,7,1,0,4]